pinterest/api-quickstart/README.md

   * `scripts` are executable files that demonstrate one or more use cases.
   * `src` contains code that is used by the scripts and that you can incorporate into your own applications.
   * `tests` contains unit and integration tests.
-* Code that is specific to versions of the Pinterest API is in subdirectories of `src` (in the case of python and nodejs) or `scripts` (in the case of bash).
-The two versions supported by this quickstart are v3 and v5.

 ## Code Conventions